5 YouTube Thumbnail Tips That Drive More Clicks

 You can see the image-editing expertise fully in action on this thumbnail.
 Vy has used a fairly blurred 2 color background on one layer, with herself and the hacker on another layer.
 The two figures have been outlined using the outer glow tool so they stand out, drawing the viewer's attention to Vy’s bright jacket and the white mask of the hacker.

 The jacket is actually blue denim but Vy changes the color for every thumbnail she wears it for based on the other colors she's using.
-The team mix and match complementary colors based on the background and the objects in the thumbnail, and Vy will often change the color of the jacket so it’s the opposite to what anyone else in the thumbnail is wearing.
+The team members mix and match complementary colors based on the background and the objects in the thumbnail, and Vy will often change the color of the jacket so it’s the opposite to what anyone else in the thumbnail is wearing.
 So while it looks like Vy owns 30 denim jackets of the same design, it’s actually just the one clothing item that’s been manipulated to bring out the very best in the custom thumbnail.

 Vy and the team also use colors to create a sense of consistency across their thumbnails with splashes of the same color popping up across different images.
 This creates a motif that runs through their thumbnails and reinforces the branding and familiarity of the channels.